edquant/edh7916/_lessons/eda_dv.md

 > `geom_*()` functions, call `geom_histogram()` after you call
 > `geom_density()`?

+**A key thing to note about arguments** is that when the are outside of the `aes()`, they apply uniformly to the whole geom (*e.g.* all the histogram bars are white with a black outline, the density is light red).
+When you want some aesthetic of the figure to change as a function of the data, you need to put it inside `aes()`.
+We’ll see this in the next plot.

 ## Two-way

 Plotting the difference in a continuous distribution across groups is a